coderbee/DeepLearningCourse/README.md

 # DeepLearningCourse
-Assignments and learnings from Coursera's Deep learning course
+learnings from Coursera's Deep learning course

 ## The broad steps in implementing neural netwoks are as follows